 This is a new policy, which just became effective December 19th.
 So hearing notices without judges' names are just beginning to arrive.

 The policy was a response, it seems, to representatives declining out-of-area video hearings when the assigned judge was a low-granting ALJ.
 Currently, a video hearing may be declined by a claimant or claimant's representative (see this post on video hearings).
 The only advantage of a video hearing is that your claim may be heard a little sooner.
 Why have a quicker hearing if you have a judge who grants half as many claims as the other judges in the hearing office?
-The SSA has responded to this practice by withholding the name of the Administrative law judge assigned to the claim.
+The SSA has responded to this practice by withholding the name of the Administrative law judge assigned to the claim, whether or not it is a video hearing.

 The new policy is unfortunate.
 It is reassuring to know who your judge is for a hearing.
 Even if it is a judge who is difficult or has a low approval rate, at least you know.
 Clients are understandably very concerned about their hearings, and are often reassured by knowing a little about the judge assigned to decide their claim.